josherrickson/blog/posts/SEM-model-fit-statistics.md

 &chi;<sup>2</sup>:

 - For over ~400 obs, &chi;<sup>2</sup> is less useful because it almost always rejects.
-(Citation is the Mutht&eacuten article linked below under SRMR.)
+(Citation is the Muth&eacute;n article linked below under SRMR.)
 - We want it to *fail* to reject, so that saturated model is NOT better.
 - A lot of people recommend ignoring this.